 Degrees Offered: Doctor of Philosophy

-Credit Hours: 72 credit hours with a master’s degree, 96 credit hours without a master’s degree
+Credit Hours: 72 credit hours with a master’s degree

 Frequently Asked Questions

-All prospective Ph.D. students are highly encouraged to meet with a program faculty member prior to applying to the program.
-This will allow the prospective student to ask questions about the program to ensure the program will meet their needs.
-Also, since faculty members make admission decisions, this is an opportunity for prospective students to find out what the programs are looking for in applicants.
+All prospective Ph.D. students are highly encouraged to meet with a program faculty member prior to applying to the program, to ask questions and ensure that it will help meet your goals.
+These meetings can also serve as opportunities for prospective students to find out what type of candidates the program is looking for.

 Prospective students are encouraged to apply early, especially if they are wanting to be considered for awards, such as fellowships and assistantships.